its-lab/MoniTutor/README.md

 client.py script that comes with the server script of the monitutor tunnel module.

-After the server.py was succesfully started on the server, the clientscript needs to be started with the correct IpAddress:Port pair.
+After the server.py was successfully started on the server, the client script needs to be started with the correct IpAddress:Port pair.

 ```